 What does SDN mean

 Highlighting BGP-based SDN

 BGP-based SDN involves two main solution components that may be integrated into several existing BGP technologies.
-Firstly, we have an SDN controller component speaking BGP, deciding what needs to be done.
-Secondly, we have a BGP originator componentsending BGP updates to the SDN controller and other BGP peers.
+First, we have an SDN controller component that speaks BGP and decides what needs to be done.
+Second, we have a BGP originator component that sends BGP updates to the SDN controller and other BGP peers.
 For example, the controller could be a BGP software package running on Open Daylight.
 BGP originators are Linux daemons or traditional proprietary vendor devices running the BGP stack.

+What does SDN mean